mathewhall100/Skin-lesion-classifier-app-flask-react/README.md

 ## To run locally

-1) Clone repo to local computer.
+1) Clone this repo to local computer.
 2) Note that the densenet model file (model.pkl) is too large to push to github repo so it is stored as a github release.
 You will need to download classes.txt and model.pkl from this repo's github/releases (https://github.com/mathewhall100/Skin-lesion-classifier-flask-react/releases/tag/v1.0) to the 'models' folder where the app can find them.
 Instructions here: [models\README.md](https://github.com/mathewhall100/Skin-lesion-classifier-flask-react/blob/master/models/README.md)
 3) Go to app.py.
 Make sure the code for 'local deployment' is uncommented and the code for 'heroku deployment' is commented out.
-4) Install dependencies - torch==1.1.0, torchvision==0.2.1, Flask==1.0.2,  fastai==1.0.54.
-It is important to install the correct versions as they must match exactly the versions used to create the model.pkl file otherwise version errors may result.
+4) Install dependencies - torch v1.1.0, torchvision v0.2.1, Flask v1.0.2 and fastai v1.0.54.
+It is important to install the correct versions as they must match exactly the versions used to create the model.pkl file.
 The quickest way to install the dependencies is to run the following from the command line:
 ```
     pip install -r requirements.txt
 ```